-Figure 17C.160.010-B-1 illustrates the locations of planned mid-block connections.
-If an applicant owns a lot containing a proposed mid-block connection within it or along the edge of the property, the applicant must provide such mid-block connection in conjunction with their project development.
-The mid-block connection alignment must match the alignment shown in Figure 17C.160.010-B-1.
-The mid-block connection alignments are shown as a requirement (R) or presumption (P) to clarify the level of prescription/flexibility in implementing these alignments.
+Figure 17C.160.010-B-1 illustrates the locations of planned through-block pathways.
+If an applicant owns a lot containing a proposed through-block pathway within it or along the edge of the property, the applicant must provide such through-block pathway in conjunction with their project development.
+The through-block pathway alignment must match the alignment shown in Figure 17C.160.010-B-1.
+The through-block pathway alignments are shown as a requirement (R) or presumption (P) to clarify the level of prescription/flexibility in implementing these alignments.

 Figure 17C.160.010- B-1.
-Required mid-block connections.
+Required through-block pathways.

 c.
-Design Standards for Mid-Block Connections
+Design Standards for Through-Block Pathways

-Mid-block connection design standards (see Table 17C.160.010-C and Figure 17C.160.010-C below) are based on the scale of buildings (existing or proposed) adjacent to the connection: (P)
+Through-block pathway design standards (see Table 17C.160.010-C and Figure 17C.160.010-C below) are based on the scale of buildings (existing or proposed) adjacent to the connection: (P)

-Table 17C.160.010- C Mid-block connection design standards Adjacent Buildings (I Existing or Proposed) Minimum Standard Four-Stories or Taller Less than Four Stories Public access easement width 28-feet 15-feet Walking path width 8-feet 5-feet Landscaping strips on each side of the 10-feet 5-feet Required landscaping types Type L3 plantings per SMC 17.C.200.030 to maximize views to and from the pathway to create a safe and welcoming route.
+Table 17C.160.010- C Mid-block connection design standards Adjacent Buildings (Existing or Proposed) Minimum Standard Four-Stories or Taller Less than Four Stories Public access easement width 28-feet 15-feet Walking path width 8-feet 5-feet Landscaping strips on each side of the 10-feet 5-feet Required landscaping types Type L3 plantings per SMC 17.C.200.030 to maximize views to and from the pathway to create a safe and welcoming route.
 Types L1 or L2 may be approved when necessary to screen blank walls, service elements or other unwanted views from the pathway.
 Breaks in the landscaping along the sides of the path are allowed to provide access to adjacent buildings and uses.
 Curbs and/or raised planter walls may be included in the required landscaping strips.

-Table 17C.160.010- C Mid-block connection design standards
+Table 17C.160.010- C Through-block pathway design standards

-Where a mid-block connection is located at the edge of a development site, the subject development must include the minimum pathway width plus the required landscaping strip on one side.
+Where a through-block pathway is located at the edge of a development site, the subject development must include the minimum pathway width plus the required landscaping strip on one side.

 Figure 17C.160.010- C-2.
-Minimum standards for required mid-block connections.
+Minimum standards for required through-block pathways.

 d.
-Mid-Block Connection Accessibility Standards
+Through-Block Pathway Accessibility Standards

-At a minimum, mid-block connections must not be gated, and must be accessible to the public between dawn and dusk.
+At a minimum, through-block pathways must not be gated, and must be accessible to the public between dawn and dusk.

 e.
-Mid-Block Connection Frontage Standards: Transparency
+Through-Block Pathway Frontage Standards: Transparency

 At least 10-percent of the building elevation adjacent to the connection must be transparent.
-The purpose of this standard is to integrate mid-block connections as a design amenity to the development and to ensure that such connections are safe and welcoming.
+The purpose of this standard is to integrate through-block pathways as a design amenity to the development and to ensure that such connections are safe and welcoming.
 (P)